 Google Drive has been released for many years and almost users have at least two accounts, so some users may want to move files to another Google Drive account.
 Why?
 Here are two main reasons in the following.

 ☛Gain more free space of the same cloud.
-The cloud storage of free account is limited but users may need more space.
+The cloud storage of free accounts is limited but you may need more space.
 By default, if you are using a free Google Drive account, you only have 15GB.
 And the cloud storage will be filled up sooner or later.
-So, some users may create more than one Google Drive accounts and want to move Google Drive folder to another account for more space.
+So, you may create more than one Google Drive account and want to move Google Drive folder to another account for more space.

 ☛Data transfer for some purposes.
 The second is that you want to discard or give away one of your Google Drive accounts and transfer important files.
 For instance, you want to transfer files from the account used at school to a personal account.

-Also, there are other reasons, such as, copying Google Drive folder for backup, the current account is not working properly, transferring data from one Google account to another for personal use or professional use, moving the essential files in shared folder to another account, etc. Let' learn how to transfer all Google Drive files from one account to another from the following content.
+Also, there are other reasons, such as, copying Google Drive folder for backup, the current Google Drive account is not working properly, transferring data from one Google account to another for personal use or professional use, and moving the essential files in a shared folder to another account, etc. Let's learn how to transfer all Google Drive files from one account to another from the following content.

 How to Transfer Data from One Google Account to Another

 By default, Google Drive does not allow you to copy Google Drive folder to another account, but you can share your folder to another account and move all files via “Make a copy”, use “Google Takeout” or the traditional downloading and uploading.

 Besides these commonly used ways, this article also offers you a simple and easy-to-use free cloud backup service - CBackup, and it has more advantages.
 Here, I’ll explain it in detail for you.